 The PEP just needs opaque references to the policies and defers all decisions to the PDP.
 The use of policy references also minimizes any policy maintenance issues due to policy updates.
 The PEP can be required to carry out obligations of the policy such as specific encryption requirements such as key size or algorithm; or data integrity requirements such as signing or HMACing content. (p.
 32).

 Is the intention in this section to have the PEP provide policy references to PDPs via the request?
 This is an intriguing and potentially useful idea which has been discussed elsewhere, including the XACML TC.
 This would not contravene the XACML core specification.

+The current XACML Profile of SAML allows policies to be provided by the PEP in the decision request either as the only policies to be used or to be combined with policies already trusted by the PDP.
+Passing references to policies raises challenging questions of access to those policies including availability, performance and trust.

 In order to implement this, it would be best to specify in more detail:

 how policy references are to be determined by the PEP